zzafar5/LibraryOrganization/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > in class fails to map to the real world.
 Now that you've had a chance to
 > complete the portfolio project, how much better (or worse) do you think you
 > understand software development and why?

  After completing the portfolio project, I actually feel like I understand software development a lot better.
-It made me realize that most real-world software isn’t just about writing code — it’s about designing systems that other people can use, test, and extend.
+It made me realize that most real-world software isn’t just about writing code — it’s about designing systems that other people can use, test, and use themselves.

 > Also, did the portfolio project surface any gaps in your own knowledge of
 > software development.
 If so, what are those gaps and how did you address them?
-Having to build everything from scratch, including the interfaces, abstract class, and kernel made me realize I needed a deeper understanding of design-by-contract and how to properly plan methods before coding.
+Having to build everything from scratch, including the interfaces, abstract class, and kernel made me realize I needed a deeper understanding of design-by-contract and how to properly plan methods before coding instead of just following instructions, here I had no instructions.

 > Finally, as a part of completing the portfolio project, to what extent has
 > your perspective of software development changed, if at all?
 In other words,
 > is software development something you still enjoy?
 If not, why not?

 I really used to focus more on getting things to work — now I care a lot more about how the code is organized and how someone else would use it.
+I also think I didn't realize how much patience you need to have in this process for instance when testing a method doesn't work I realized how much time it can take to brainstorm a solution to what to fix within the method to get it to pass the test, but I also realized thinking in a way of just I just need to pass this test is negative because your thinking what's easiest to be done not what makes the code better.

 > One of the challenges of completing the portfolio project is picking up a lot
 > of skills on your own.
 Some of these skills are, of course, software skills.